PoolSea-Staking-Pool/smartnode/README.md

   - `poolsea node set-withdrawal-address, w` - Set the node's withdrawal address
   - `poolsea node confirm-withdrawal-address, f` - Confirm the node's pending withdrawal address if it has been set back to the node's address itself
   - `poolsea node set-timezone, t` - Set the node's timezone location
-  - `poolsea node swap-POOL, p` - Swap old POOL for new POOL
+  - `poolsea node swap-rpl, p` - Swap old POOL for new POOL
-  - `poolsea node stake-POOL, k` - Stake POOL against the node
+  - `poolsea node stake-rpl, k` - Stake POOL against the node
   - `poolsea node claim-rewards, c` - Claim available POOL and PLS rewards for any checkpoint you haven't claimed yet
-  - `poolsea node withdraw-POOL, i` - Withdraw POOL staked against the node
+  - `poolsea node withdraw-rpl, i` - Withdraw POOL staked against the node
   - `poolsea node deposit, d` - Make a deposit and create a minipool
   - `poolsea node send, n` - Send PLS or tokens from the node account to an address
   - `poolsea node set-voting-delegate, sv` - Set the address you want to use when voting on Poolsea governance proposals, or the address you want to delegate your voting power to.